DartsArmaMods/HelmetOnAss/README.md

 <p align="center">
     <b>Requires the latest version of <a href="https://github.com/CBATeam/CBA_A3/releases/latest">CBA</a> and <a href="https://github.com/acemod/ACE3/releases/latest">ACE3</a></b>
 </p>

-# Initial Project Setup!
-Delete this section after the project has been initially set up:
-1. Find and replace all instances of `Helmet on Ass` with the mod's name.
-2. Find and replace all instances of `HelmetOnAss` with the mod's name *and no spaces*.
-   - This should be the name of the repository on GitHub.
-3. Find and replace all instances of `hoa` with the mod's prefix.
-   - This should be all lowercase.
-4. Find and replace all instances of `HelmetOnAss` with the mod's acronym.
-   - This should be all uppercase.
-5. After the initial Steam upload, find and replace all instances of `MOD_ID` with the mod's Steam Workshop id.

-For third parties, make sure to also replace `DartsArmaMods` with your Github username / organization name, and to replace `DartRuffian` with your username.

 **Helmet on Ass** adds a simple ACE interaction and keybind to sling your helmet, facewear, and nvgs to a configurable point on your uniform.